-The Group has a policy for assessing the impairment on deposits and other receivables (including dividends receivable and sundry receivables) on an individual basis.
+The Group has a policy for assessing the impairment on deposits and other receivables on an individual basis.
 The assessment includes evaluation of collectability and aged analysis of the receivables and on management's judgment on creditworthiness, collateral and past collection history of each counterparty.